Toddler development and milestones: your 26 month old

 By the age of 26 months, your child is twice the height from when he was born.
 As a result of this growth, his chest circumference will be slightly broader than his head circumference now.
-He may also weigh four times his birth-weight, anywhere between 11 kilos and 13 kilos.
-The good news is that he will put on one to three kilos each year along with approximately 9 cms of height.
+But there is a lot more happening so here’s what you can expect.

 - The torso will grow and his posture will also get better as he begins to walk straight on his own.
 He could have easily cut 15 milk teeth by this point as well.

 As far as nutrition is concerned, get ready for some tantrums in the kitchen.
 An aversion to certain tastes will be noticeable.

 - If your kid makes a mess of his table, let him.
 It’s important to let your child explore what goes into his mouth.
 And if he wants to lick and smell his food before eating, so be it.

-In rare cases, a child may not achieve these milestones at 26 months.
+In rare cases, the 26 month old development and milestones differ due to slow growth and even aversion to food.
 Head to a doctor to understand why this might be happening with your tiny tot.

 Your toddler’s previous month: 25 months